drivet/website/content/blog/miscellanea/learning-music.md

 (the Do sound was a C, I knew, and the Re sound was a D).

 But I didn't really give the topic much thought beyond that.
 The term "major scale" had not yet entered my brain.
-I was under the vague impression that you could basically play any tune you wanted with only these 7 notes, repeated indefinitely as octaves are.
+I was under the hazy impression that you could basically play any tune you wanted with only these 7 notes, repeated indefinitely as octaves are.

-To be fair, I did have a vague notion that there existed these mysterious notes called "sharps" and "flats", and I had a vague sense that they were somehow related to the black keys on a piano, but I had no idea what role they played in a Do-Re-Mi world, so I basically just ignored them.
+To be fair, I did have a vague notion that there existed these mysterious notes called "sharps" and "flats", and I had the sense that they were somehow related to the black keys on a piano, but I had no idea what role they played in a Do-Re-Mi world, so I basically just ignored them.